 Leadership has a tremendous impact on business.
 The way you lead people is as important as the quality of your products or services.

 Leadership can be defined as a way to lead others.
 But it is so much more than that.
-A true leader inspires people, recognizes their diversity and potential, and shows them how they can develop their skills.
+A true leader inspires people, recognizes their diversity and potential, and shows them how to develop their skills.

 As leadership has always been a hot topic, there have been a lot of different leadership types developing over the years.